Periodontal Disease in Bellflower, CA

 • Loose teeth that are ready to fall out.

-The different types of periodontal disease are:
+The different types of periodontal disease are the following:

-1. Gingivitis
+Gingivitis

 Gingivitis is the first stage of periodontal disease and its mildest form.
 It does not cause much discomfort to the patient and is characterized by red, swollen, and bleeding gums.
-Gingivitis is caused due to poor oral hygiene and can be reversed with professional removal of plaque and tartar and good oral habits.
+Gingivitis is caused by poor oral hygiene and can be reversed with professional removal of plaque and tartar and good oral habits.

-2. Periodontitis
+Periodontitis

 Periodontal disease can be treated by various methods, like: